-Making Tax Digital (MTD) is a government program introduced in 2019 that aims to make it simpler for both businesses and individuals to manage tax more efficiently and easier.
+Making Tax Digital (MTD) is a HMRC program introduced in 2019 that aims to make it simpler for both businesses and individuals to manage tax more efficiently and easier.
 MTD represents an ongoing effort by global tax authorities to modernise and digitalise their tax processes (myDATA in Greece and SII in Spain are just two other examples.)

 From their point of view MTD and other such systems will reduce the number of reporting errors.
 For businesses, their tax reporting workflows will be much more streamlined and efficient.